Albanian Airlines: Advanced Construction Group (ACG) Sh.p.k.

 In August 2008, Albanian Airlines was purchased by the Advanced Construction Group (ACG) Sh.p.k. in Tirana, Albania, by the President Yahia Farwati, who purchased 100% of capital from the Kuwaiti-based M.A.
 Kharafi & Sons Group.

 On 14 August 2009, it was announced that Albanian Airlines had been sold to Turkish Even Group, which was purchased by Evsen Group 93% and 7% retained by the Advanced Construction Group.

 In March 2012, the 93% of Albanian Airlines shares was returned with a court decision to Advanced Construction Group (ACG) with owner Yahia Farwati.
 Now, Advanced Construction Group (ACG) owns 100% of its shares.

 With this investment came a new logo, addition of destinations, and an addition of aircraft to the existing fleet.
 In 2009, the carrier saw the addition of aircraft, two Boeing 737 as well as one Boeing 757, all of which were leased from Air Slovakia.

 On 9 October 2009, it was announced that Albanian Airlines would soon open new destinations to Paris, Amsterdam, Milan, Rome, Athens, Jeddah, Beijing and later the United States of America.
 Along with lower rates of travel, the addition of more Fokker 100, and scheduled use of the Boeing 747, such claims fell through due to financial problems, including the repossession of all leased aircraft from Air Slovakia.

-Destinations

 Fleet

 In October 2011, the Albanian Airlines fleet consisted of the following aircraft with an average age of 22.5 years: